On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: a lower bound

-\begin{proof} Each component $T_i$ of $T^F_N[R \cup B]$ is a tree rooted in a vertex $u_i$ that is also a root of some Fibonacci subtree.
-It may be a Fibonacci subtree itself -- but even if it is not, then it means it has some subtrees removed, which are cut off exactly in vertices from $Y_i$.
-But every $v \in Y_i$ has children that are also roots of some Fibonacci subtrees.
+\begin{proof} The intuition behind the theorem is straightforward: since $Y \cap C_1(T^F_N) = \emptyset$, it follows that each component $T_i$ of $T^F_N[R \cup B]$ is a tree rooted in a vertex $u_i$ that is also a root of some Fibonacci tree.
+It may be a Fibonacci tree itself -- but even if it is not, then it means it has some Fibonacci subtrees removed, which are cut off exactly in vertices from $Y_i$.
+But then every $v \in Y_i$ has children that are also roots of some Fibonacci subtrees.